 There is no question that COVID-19 changed how we do business in America.
 Within three months, the increase in the number of companies that allow employees to work from home has been compared to a tsunami.
 So, where does this leave people with a disability?
-What will happen to the people who are in the claims process for disability benefits?
+What will happen to the people who are in the claims process for long term disability benefits?
 Let’s explore what we know.

 The Explosion of Work From Home